 §2.
-The Faculty ombudsperson deals with complaints regarding the implementation of the present Education and Examination Code and/or the provisions governing the legal position of the people involved and/or situations that are perceived to be unfair within the larger framework of educational or examination activities.
+The Faculty ombudsperson deals with complaints regarding the implementation of the present Education and Examination Code, the Education and Examination Code for Doctoral Matters and/or the provisions governing the legal position of the people involved and/or situations that are perceived to be unfair within the larger framework of educational or examination activities.
 Complaints are to include a description of the events they decry.